ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app/instructions.md

 ```

-## Step 8: Build SimpleServer:
+## Step 8: Build SimpleServer

-You should have gotten the protobuf compiler (protoc) for go when you got go.
+You should have gotten the protobuf compiler (protoc) for Go when you got Go.
 If not, do:

 ```shell
 $ go install google.golang.org/protobuf/cmd/protoc-gen-go@latest